thunderclap-io/thunderclap-qemu/README.md

 =========

 The files that contain the implementation of the NIC model are in the `hw/net` directory, and are `e1000e.c`, `e1000e_core.h`, `e1000e_core.c` and `e1000_regs.h`.
-By far the most useful is `e1000e_core.c`, which contains the parts of the code that perform the work.
+By far the most useful is `e1000e_core.c`, which contains the parts of the code that actually perform the work, rather than presentation logic or definitions.
 Most of the functions inside the file are reasonably descriptively named.
 I have found that the `start_xmit` function that is called just before a transmit operation is simulated to be the most useful for carrying out many attacks, because it allows buffers to be modified just before they are cleaned by the host.
 If you wish to interact with the function to carry out an attack, I recommend that you either use the `pre_transmit_hook` system, or add a new hook if that is unsuitable.